How to Make a Video Resume: Tips and Ideas

 A video can range from 30 seconds to a few minutes.
 It’s not good to make it too long, as employers are usually pressed for time.
 That’s why some simple editing is your best friend when making a video resume (for example, it could be something beginner-friendly as Movavi).

 Video CVs can take many forms depending on the industry and the individual’s unique style.
-For instance, a graphic designer might create a video showcasing their portfolio while incorporating eye-catching animations and multimedia skills.
-This approach highlights their past work and demonstrates how they can bring their skills to the job.
+For instance, a graphic designer might create a video showcasing their portfolio while incorporating eye-catching animations and multimedia skills they developed during their Master of Creative Industries at JMC Academy.

 On the other hand, someone in sales or marketing might craft a conversational-style video.
 They could simulate a quick pitch, demonstrating their confidence, communication skills, and ability to engage an audience.
 For more creative fields like acting or performing arts, a video resume might include clips of performances or auditions to give employers a taste of their talent and stage presence.